dfelinto/blender-manual/manual/files/media/image_formats.rst

    10, 12, 16-bit
       Used for some formats focusing on photography and digital films (such as DPX and JPEG 2000).
-   16-bit half float
+   16-bit Half Float
       Since full 32bit float is often more than enough precision, half float can save drive space while still providing a high dynamic range.
-   32-bit float
+   32-bit Float
       Highest quality color depth.

    .. note::

       Internally Blender's image system supports either:

-      - 8-bit per channel (4 × 8-bits).
+      - 8 bits per channel (4 × 8 bits).
-      - 32-bit float per channel (4 × 32-bits) -- *using 4 times as much memory.*
+      - 32 bits float per channel (4 × 32 bits) -- *using 4 times as much memory.*

-      Images higher than 8-bits per channel will be converted into a float on loading into Blender.
+      Images higher than 8 bits per channel will be converted into a float on loading into Blender.
 Compression
    Used to reduce the size of the image file.
    How this is done may vary depending on the file format and settings used.